 While we were in project mode, the kitchen was painted a grey-beige (Martha Stewart “Sharkey Gray”), and the rest of the trim was painted white.

 In February 2014, we replaced our white appliances with stainless steel.
-I liked the white and wasn’t so sure about this change, but we found a really great sale and went for it.
-We bought all Frigidare and got a multi-appliance rebate, the store had their friends and family deal, and we negotiated free delivery.
-The total cost for the refrigerator, dishwasher, oven, and range hood was around $2,200.
+We found a really great sale at a local store.
+We got a multi-appliance rebate by buying all Frigidare appliances.
+The store also had a friends and family promotion and offered free delivery.
+Our total cost for the refrigerator, dishwasher, oven, and range hood was around $2,200.

 We touched up cabinets and Doug rebuilt the trim near the doorway to the dining room.
-We also bought and installed glass knobs and pulls (found these online at D. Lawless Hardware for half the retail cost).
+We also installed glass knobs and pulls (found online at D. Lawless Hardware for half the price of other stores!).
 Here’s our kitchen now:

 Four and a half years total, money spent bit by bit.
 We didn’t gut or replace everything, we used what we had and improved it.
 And the biggest change was the one that cost the least – painting the cabinets!